 This finely detailed painting by Adolph von Menzel depicts the 1861 Coronation of King Wilhelm I of Prussia in the 600 year old Königsberg Castle.
 Only a short 10 years later, this King of Prussia will successfully re-unite most of the states of the former German Holy Roman Empire... an Empire that lasted a thousand… Continue reading Pomp and ceremony in the 600 year old Königsberg Castle

 This image dates back to 1811 and is entitled “Winterlandschaft” (Winter Landscape), by Romantic Era painter Caspar David Friedrich.
 The painting contains details that are hard to see unless you are looking at the actual print or click on it to see a large version.
 In the foreground a crippled man has abandoned his crutches… Continue reading “Winterlandschaft” (Winter Landscape), by Romantic Era painter Caspar David Friedrich.

 This is a scene of a long gone winter, observed from the top of a hill in Meissen, Germany.
 The painting seems to pull you into a past that you never knew, yet it feels as though you are there, on top of the hill.
 Painted in 1859, it depicts a snowy early evening scene… Continue reading A long gone winter, observed from the top of a hill in Meissen, Germany

-A beautiful blustery winter scene, by Ernst Oehme "Cathedral in Winter,1821"...please click on the picture and look forward through the massive arches... you can see an imposing church structure, given scale by how small the monks appear as they walk toward the warm glow of the windows and doorway.
-Blowing snow slightly obscures the view,… Continue reading By Ernst Oehme “Cathedral in Winter,1821”
+A beautiful blustery winter scene, by Ernst Oehme "Cathedral in Winter,1821"... look forward through the massive arches... you can see an imposing church structure, given scale by how small the monks appear as they walk toward the warm glow of the windows and doorway.
+Blowing snow slightly obscures the view, but you can see other… Continue reading By Ernst Oehme “Cathedral in Winter,1821”